lubojr/naucse.python.cz/lessons/git-en/github/index.md

 After registering and confirming your email, log in and go to the GitHub home page.

+### Setup a personal access token

+Unless you have already used GitHub before and have setup ssh access (not objective of this course), you will need to go through following step.

+In the user [Settings/Developer settings/Personal Access tokens](//github.com/settings/tokens) you need to generate a new access token which will be used instead of a password for interacting with GitHub API from your command line.
+You will still log in to the website using your normal password.

+When creating the personal access token, there are currently two options, select the "Generate new token (classic)".

+When a set of options appears about the new token to be generated, add a name to the token (can be anything) select `No expiration`, tick the `repo` scope and click `Generate token`. `Make sure` that you copy the token somewhere - ideally your password manager or your web browser password saving vault, less ideally a file on your computer.

+If you lose the personal access token, it is not a big problem, you will just need to generate it again using the same steps above.

 ### Create a repository

 And now we are READY to create our first GitHub repository: